This is a re-post of an article I wrote about six years ago for an online publication. It's still as relevant today!

 I always nod sagely and stifle a giggle, if only they knew how much work is involved to run your business successfully and correctly.
 I’ve never worked so hard, until I stepped into this mad world.
 Yes, it’s fun and yes I do get to stay home, but it’s a 100% commitment job and you never know if the pay check will hit or not……

-I’m lucky, my husband supports me both emotionally and financially, as I know my business will never pay the bills and as for food, I would be boiling the beads for supper!
+I’m lucky, this is not my main source of income, as I know my business will never pay the bills and as for food, I would be boiling the beads for supper!

 But what are the steps for running a business?